Skip to content

 When subscribers see your PPV prices ($25–$50 for individual content), your subscription price naturally looks like a bargain by comparison.
 This anchoring effect makes your monthly price feel like extraordinary value — “why wouldn’t I pay $12/month when individual pieces cost $35?”

-Can you imagine what happens to your subscription conversion rate when every PPV piece you sell simultaneously makes your subscription look more valuable?
 Use your highest-value content as an anchor deliberately.
-Position your premium PPV prices visibly to make your subscription feel like a steal.
+Position premium PPV prices visibly to make your subscription feel like the obvious deal.

 The Decoy Effect

 Most subscribers choose the 3-month option.
-The ones who succeed at maximizing subscriber lifetime value understand that this isn’t manipulation — it’s helping subscribers find the option that serves them best while building your revenue stability.
+This isn’t manipulation — it’s helping subscribers find the option that serves them best while building your revenue stability.

 Price-Quality Association

-Content matters.
-Production matters.
-Value matters — and a $5/month subscription creates very different expectations than a $15/month subscription.
+A $5/month subscription creates very different expectations than a $15/month subscription.
 Price sets the standard your content must meet.
-Make sure your content quality matches the expectation your price creates, or retention will suffer.
+Make sure your content quality matches the expectation your price creates, or retention suffers — and retention is the actual business.

 Bundle and Discount Strategies